 Do some research about your particular breed, but remember that age, lifestyle, and personality are all factors.

 Too many people equate dog exercise with dog walking.
-Yes, walking is a staple of your dog’s fitness regime, but dog exercise can – and should – be varied and fun.
-Even a classic walk can become more exciting when you experiment with different routes, let your dog lead (on the leash, of course), or incorporate short bursts of interval training.
+Yes, walking is a staple of your dog’s fitness regime, but dog exercise can–and should–be varied and fun.
+There are so many ways to exercise your dog that even you shouldn’t get bored.
+A classic walk, for example, can become more exciting when you experiment with different routes, let your dog lead (on the leash, of course), or incorporate short bursts of interval training.

 On-leash running, skating, and cycling are excellent ways to exercise outdoors with your dog.
-But remember to stop when your dog needs to stop – dogs aren’t built for marathons.
-For more information on running with your dog, check out these tips from the American Society for the Prevention of Cruelty to Animals (ASPCA®).
+But remember to stop when your dog needs to stop–dogs aren’t built for marathons.
+For more information on running with your dog, check out these tips from our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®).

-Soccer-style exercise balls and Frisbees are also great for outdoor play, and most dogs love a trip to the dog park for a little social stimulation.
-You’ll love watching your pooch and their new buds create their own exercise games.
+Soccer-style exercise balls and flying discs are also great for outdoor play, and most dogs love a trip to the dog park for a little social stimulation.
+You’ll love watching your pup and their new buds create their own exercise games.

 Do you and your dog like to explore the great outdoors?
-These hike training game may be right up your alley!
+These hike training games may be right up your alley!

 There are plenty of indoor exercise options for your dog, too.
 Fetch works just as well in a large room.
 You can also try blowing bubbles for your pup to chase or creating a food puzzle that lets them do some tracking indoors.
 Work the stairs, dance, or focus on brain exercise.
 If you have access, a water therapy pool offers a thorough and safe indoor workout.